MarcoMengoli/marcomengoli.github.io/_posts/2016-11-27-setup_EFcore_vsproject.md

 In this case, I prefer to mantain the LTS version of .NET Core framework (1.0.1), so I'm going to install an 'old' version of the `Microsoft.EntityFrameworkCore.SqlServer` package.

-Looking at its NuGet page (https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.SqlServer/1.1.0), in the *Version History* section, I can see all its versions.
+Looking at [its NuGet page](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.SqlServer/1.1.0), in the *Version History* section, I can see all its versions.
 Clicking on one version, its detailed page will be shown, so I can check the version required for each dependency.

 Once I have finished to check the dependencies, I have found that the version 1.0.1 of the `Microsoft.EntityFrameworkCore.SqlServer` is the latest compatible, so I choose to install it.

 To do so, I have to run on the Nuget Package Manager Console: `Install-Package Microsoft.EntityFrameworkCore.SqlServer -Version 1.0.1`

 After a few seconds (once the *Restoring packages* label on the top of *Solution Explorer* tab fades away), the package is installed in the selected project (the one selected in the *Default project* comboBox in the *Package Manager Console* tab).

 Now, let's do the same operations also for `Microsoft.EntityFrameworkCore.Tools` and  `Microsoft.EntityFrameworkCore.Design` packages.